Are antioxidants good for people? What about those who have diabetes?

 In order to answer these questions, we need to understand antioxidants better.

-We should know that antioxidants are actually substances which inhibit oxidation.
-Furthermore, we need to understand the oxidation.
-This is a chemical process which occurs in the transfer of electrons.
+We should know that antioxidants are actually substances that inhibit oxidation.
+Furthermore, we need to understand oxidation.
+This is a chemical process that occurs in the transfer of electrons.